Skip to main content

 Key Advantages of LLCs

-• LLCs are more straightforward to establish than corporations
+• LLCs are

 • They limit risk to an owner’s personal assets

-• LLCs provide flexible managerial structures
+• LLCs provide flexible management structures

-• Organizing your LLC lets businesses and customers know that you are legitimate business in the state
+• Organizing your LLC lets businesses and customers know that you are a legitimate business in the state

 Key Disadvantages of LLCs